 - annually review and recommend to the Board the remuneration to be paid to non-Executive Board members;

 - annually review and recommend to the Board the remuneration for Executive Directors in accordance with the remuneration policy and targets achieved;

 - ensure staff and Directors’ remuneration is aligned with market trends and the Group’s strategy.

 Chairman: Antoine Dijkstra

-The Risk Committee is established to assist the Board in:
+The Risk and Compliance Committee is established to assist the Board in:

-- exercising oversight over enterprise risk management processes;
+- exercising oversight over enterprise risk and compliance management processes;

 The Nomination Committee is established to support the Board in discharging the following duties: